 Today we’re talking all about things to do by yourself this summer (to get out of your comfort zone, to recharge, you name it!).
 This post was originally published back in 2018.

-I need a little bit of solo time now and again.
+I need a little bit of solo time now and then.
+What about you?

 Have you heard the definition of introvert vs extrovert that explains you’re an extrovert if you are energized by spending time with people and an introvert if you’re energized by spending time alone?